RCU (Read-Copy-Update) is, fundamentally, a paradigm of multithreaded operation (and not a set of APIs.) The core ideas are:

 poll()syscall.
 This is both an optimization as well as an “easement” into getting RCU going.
 The current implementation contract is that any

-struct thread *callback is called with a RCU holding depth of 1, and that this is owned by the thread so it may (should) drop and reacquire it when doing some longer-running work.
+struct event *callback is called with a RCU holding depth of 1, and that this is owned by the thread so it may (should) drop and reacquire it when doing some longer-running work.

 The RCU read-side lock must be held continuously for the entire time any piece of RCU data is used.
 This includes any access to RCU data after the initial